We've reached that point in the digital and inbound marketing world where certain technologies have become mandatory but there's one BIG problem.

 Why a CRM is Mandatory

 Also, while marketing performance is also critical, it is still reliant on sales data to "close the loop."
-When a CRM and marketing automation platform are integrated and working as one, it allows you to see the entire lifecycle of each contact within their shared database -- giving you granular insight into which marketing activities and sources drive the best (or worst) ROI.
+When a CRM and marketing automation platform are integrated, it allows you to see the entire lifecycle of each contact within their shared database -- giving you granular insight into which marketing activities and sources drive the best (or worst) ROI.

 Inbound Marketing Analytics

-All of these great technologies we've discussed would be lost if we didn't have the ability to gauge their effectiveness.
-Analytics give us this data, along with a whole host of other data.
+All of these great technologies we've discussed would be lost if we didn't have the ability to measure their effectiveness.

 As far as common marketing analytics tools go, that list can depend on which marketing function or asset you're looking to analyze.
-Most all of us are familiar with Google Analytics for basic website metrics, but there are more niche software products out there that also incorporate things like big data and predictive modeling.
+Most all of us are familiar with Google Analytics for website metrics, but there are more niche products out there that also incorporate things like big data and predictive modeling.
+Google's automated insights are a great example.

 Either way, you'll find that many analytics software tools are included as a feature of the other technologies you use (like the ones listed above).
 The depth of data you gather is entirely up to you and should be gathered based upon your business or campaign goals, not simply for the sake of gather data.